User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Background and related work

 \subsection{Privacy enhancing technologies for instant messaging (IM)}

-Mainstream messaging platforms today include a variety of PETs related to ``communication traces'', e.g., by encrypting message contents or minimizing data collection.
-Platforms typically do not support untraceable communication protocols.
-However, since users' mental models are influenced by the technology they are familiar with, we believe it is important to consider a broader conceptualization of untraceability and the PETs that users may associate with it.
+Mainstream messaging platforms today include a variety of PETs related to ``communication traces'', e.g., by encrypting message contents or minimizing data collection, which may influence users' mental models of untraceability.